A unified approach to global solvability for FBSDEs with diagonal generators: FBSDEs with diagonal generators

-for all $0 \leq t \leq T$.\\ Then, let's consider Lipschitz and super-quadratic cases.
-Let $\delta>0$ be the constant determined by $C$ and $0=t_{0}<$ $\cdots<t_{n}=T$ be a partition of $[0, T]$ such that $t_{i}-t_{i-1} \leq \delta$, $i=1, \cdots, n$.
-We first consider FBSDE \eqref{FBSDE} on $\left[t_{n-1}, t_{n}\right]$.
-Since $ 0 \leq h_{1} \leq \bar{y}_{T}$, we see that the Lipschitz constant of the terminal condition $h$ is less than $C$, then by Theorem \ref{Theorem :small duration}, there exists a random field $u(t, x)$ for $t \in\left[t_{n-1}, t_{n}\right]$ such that \eqref{DECOUPLING} holds for all $t \in\left[t_{n-1}, t_{n}\right]$.
-In particular, the estimate \eqref{DECOUPLING} at $t_{n-1}$ and \eqref{BOUND} imply that $C$ is also a Lipschitz constant of $ u(t_{n-1},\cdot)$.
-Next, consider FBSDE \eqref{FBSDE} on $\left[t_{n-2}, t_{n-1}\right]$ with terminal condition $u\left(t_{n-1}, \cdot\right)$.
-Applying Theorem \ref{Theorem :small duration} again, we find $u$ on $\left[t_{n-2}, t_{n-1}\right]$ such that \eqref{DECOUPLING} holds for $t \in\left[t_{n-2}, t_{n-1}\right]$.
-Repeating this procedure backwardly finitely many times, we extend the field $u$ to the whole interval $[0, T]$.
-Clearly, it is a decoupling field satisfying \eqref{DECOUPLING}.\\ As for quadratic case, by constructing a ODE similar with the one in \cite[Theorem 2.3]{hu2016}, there exist a constant $\tilde{\lambda}$ which depends only on $K,n,T,\lambda$ such that $|h(T,\cdot)|\le \tilde{\lambda}$.
-Let $\delta>0$ be the constant determined by $C$ and $\tilde{\lambda}$, and $0=t_{0}<$ $\cdots<t_{n}=T$ be a partition of $[0, T]$ such that $t_{i}-t_{i-1} \leq \delta$, $i=1, \cdots, n$, then we can find a decoupling field $u(t,x)$ for $t\in[t_{n-1},t_{n}]$ satisfies \eqref{DECOUPLING} following the same argument with Lipchitz and super-quadratic cases.
-The different point is that by \cite[Theorem 2.1]{luo2017solvability}, the unique solution of FBSDE on $[t_{n-1},t_{n}]$ can be constructed through the Picard interaction, and using the similar argument with \cite[Theorem 2.3]{hu2016}, we can prove $|u(t_{n-1},\cdot)|\le \tilde{\lambda}$.
-Next, consider FBSDE \eqref{FBSDE} on $[t_{n-2},t_{n-1}]$ with terminal condition $u(t_{n-1},\cdot)$, we can find $u$ on $[t_{n-2},t_{n-1}]$ such that \eqref{DECOUPLING} holds for $t\in[t_{n-2},t_{n-1}]$ and $|u(t_{n-2},\cdot)| \le \tilde{\lambda}$.
-Repeating the preceding process, we can extend the field $u$ to the whole interval $[0,T]$.\\ Finally, the existence and uniqueness of the solution for FBSDE \eqref{FBSDE} follows from a similar argument as Theorem 2.3 in \cite{ma2015}.\\ \end{proof} \begin{remark} Antonelli and Hamad{\`e}ne \cite{antonelli2006existence} prove the global existence of solution for FBSDE\eqref{FBSDE} under the monotonicity condition that the coefficients $b$ is increasing in $y$ and $f$ is increasing $x$.
+Recalling \eqref{n ut}, it follows from Theorem \ref{Theorem :small duration} that FBSDE \eqref{small FBSDE} admits a unique solution on $[t,t_1]$ with initial condition $x$ and terminal function $u(t_{1},\cdot)$.
+Recursively, for $i=1,2,3,\cdots,m-1$, FBSDE \eqref{small FBSDE} admits a unique solution on $[t_i,t_{i+1}]$ with initial condition $X_{t_i}$ and terminal function $u(t_{i+1},\cdot)$.
+The decoupling field property \eqref{decoupling field} ensures the small duration solutions can be patched together.
+Thus we get the existence of a solution for FBSDE \eqref{small FBSDE} on $[t,T]$.
+The uniqueness follows immediately from the uniquness on each interval.
+In particular, the well-posedness of FBSDE \eqref{FBSDE} is obtained with $t=0$.
+The proof is complete. \end{proof} \begin{remark} Antonelli and Hamad{\`e}ne \cite{antonelli2006existence} prove the global existence of solution for FBSDE \eqref{FBSDE} under the monotonicity condition that the coefficients $b$ is increasing in $y$ and $f$ is increasing $x$.
 Recently, this approach is further extended by Chen and Luo \cite{chen2021existence} to study multi-dimensional coupled FBSDEs with diagonally quadratic generators .
 In both papers, they fail to ensure the uniqueness of the solution.
 Compared with them, we can establish the uniqueness of solution for FBSDE \eqref{FBSDE} under the opposite monotonicity of $b$ in $y$ and $f$ in $x$. \end{remark} \begin{remark} Luo and Tangpi \cite{luo2017solvability} obtain local solvability for diagonally quadratic FBSDEs.
-In Markovian setting, Kupper, Luo and Tangpi \cite{kupper2019} give global solvability for super-quadratic FBSDE, while Jackson \cite{jackson2021global} considers the global solvability for quadratic FBSDEs.
+In Markovian setting, Kupper, Luo and Tangpi \cite{kupper2019} give global solvability for super-quadratic FBSDEs, while Jackson \cite{jackson2021global} considers the global solvability for quadratic FBSDEs.
 Compared with \cite{luo2017solvability}, we obtain global solution.
 Compared with \cite{jackson2021global} and \cite{kupper2019}, our results do not require the non-degeneracy of the diffusion process. \end{remark} \begin{remark} Compared with \cite{peng1999}, we propose a different monotonicity condition, which allows us to deal with some FBSDEs which can not be solved by Peng and Wu \cite{peng1999}.
 Let us illustrate it with the following example.